bfollington/furo/README.md

 **Furō** features a built-in history tracker.
 This can be enabled and disabled via a boolean supplied to `createBus()`.

-You can see visualise which events precipitated one another in a tree format, including the payload of each event.
+You can visualise which events precipitated one another in a tree format, including the payload of each event.
 The [full example](https://github.com/bfollington/furo/tree/master/packages/example) has a reference usage of `<HistoryDebugger />`.

 ```
 click::9